Dog Man (film): Box office

-Dog Man has grossed $97 million in the United States and Canada, and $47.5 million in other territories for a worldwide total of $145.6 million.
+Dog Man grossed $98 million in the United States and Canada, and $48.1 million in other territories for a worldwide total of $146.1 million.

 In the United States and Canada, Dog Man was released alongside Companion and Valiant One and was projected to gross $20–30 million from 3,800 theaters in its opening weekend, with some estimates going as high as $40 million.
 It made $10.8 million on its first day, including an estimated $1.36 million from Thursday night previews.
 It debuted to $36 million, topping the box office.
 The opening was the second biggest for animated films released in January after DreamWorks Animation's Kung Fu Panda 3 (2016; $41.8 million) and the third consecutive box office-topping debut for DreamWorks after Kung Fu Panda 4 and The Wild Robot (both 2024).
 Exit polling indicated that 45% of attendees saw the film because it looked "fun" and "entertaining" and a third bought tickets because they were fans of the IP.
 Men accounted for 52% of the opening weekend audience, with those under 35 comprising 70% and premium large format screens contributing 22%.
 During Super Bowl weekend, in which movies in the United States regularly perform below average, the film grossed $13.8 million, dropping a bigger-than-expected 61.6% while remaining atop the box office.
 During its four-day third weekend, it made $13.4 million and finished in third place.
 Dog Man dropped out of the box office top ten in its ninth weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 22 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.